glowkeeper/P3D/docs/labs/week2Session12024.md

 # Week 2, Session 1 - Agile Project Management

-The goal of this session is to create the project plan you will use to plan your work on Programming for 3D.
+The goal of this session is to create the project board that you can use to plan your work on Programming for 3D.

 ## Agile